 Most importantly, remember that even though you don't have a lot of money, you are rich for having your family and each other!
 The best and least available gift is your precious time!

 Set up a schedule for an evening or perhaps a four-hour period on a weekend of "no-screen" time.
-That means no TV, computer or video games.
+That means no TV, computer, phones or video games.
 Once the kids are not distracted, let them guide you in discovering what their interests are.
 Don't expect immediate results, and be prepared to offer some alternatives for the first few times.
 Depending on children's ages, some suggestions are board games, simple science experiments, team problem solving activities, simple outdoor games like four-square, hop scotch, etc.